Written by Colin Seal

 Basically, dog obedience commands and dog training collars are distractions to deter your dog away from bad behaviours.

-Assuming that your dog has completed his vaccinations and is now allowed by your vet to walk on dog parks or on any public places - schedule walks with your dog.
+Assuming that your dog has completed his vaccinations and is now allowed by your vet to walk at dog parks and public places - schedule walks with your dog.

 Walking your dog is one of the great ways to socialise him better and build his confidence.